What is CalendarPrint.com?

 Without an account, your calendar lives only in your browser’s localStorage — nothing leaves your device.

-When you sign in, your designer config, saved event packs and any shared-link rows are stored in our Supabase database, scoped to your account so only you (and the short-lived public links you create) can read them.
+When you sign in with your CalendarPrint plan (or free trial), your saved event packs and any share-link rows are stored in our database, keyed to your email so only you (and the short-lived public links you create) can read them.
+Your designer settings stay in your browser.
 We don’t sell or share your data.
 See the privacy page for full details.

 Use our support page to send us a message — we read every one.
 New ideas — extra languages, regional holidays, more templates — are very welcome.